 - Rosa damascena Collected by Farwell as "persistent" around the cellar remains of an old house in Wayne Co.
 (See Rosa)

 - Salvia sclarea Collected ca. 1910 from Suttons Bay, Leelanau Co., but with virtually no data and perhaps only from cultivation.
 (See Salvia)

 - Schkuhria multiflora Collected (as a scrap) in 1902 with the transient waif Thelesperma megapotamicum from Kent Co.
 Unlike the Thelesperma, this has no history of being a waif or escape in the east and its occurrence was presumably a one time accident, if not simply an accidental mix-up with the fragment.
 (Not treated)

-- Schoenoplectus heterochaetus is represented by two specimens labeled as having been collected at Lansing (or the Agricultural College), Ingham Co. (without collector, in 1871, MSC).
-As these two sheets also have no habitat and specific date, and the species has never been seen elsewhere in the State, it seems likely that there was a label mix-up.
+- Schoenoplectus heterochaetus is represented by two specimens labeled as having been collected at Lansing (or the Agricultural College), Ingham Co. (without collector, in 1871, MSC), and was included in the Field Manual of Michigan Flora.
+As these two sheets also have neither habitat nor a specific date, and the species has never been seen elsewhere in the State, it seems likely that there was a label mix-up.
 (See Schoenoplectus)